-The Susquehannock Camps consider their staff to be a valuable team of people who enable each camper to have a productive and fun summer.
-Without our experienced and talented staff, Camp would not be possible.
-The Susquehannock Camps have an extremely high return rate of staff members, some of whom have been associated with Susquehannock for over 40 years.
+Without our energetic and talented staff, the Susquehannock experience be impossible!
+Our Camps have an extremely high return rate of staff members, some of whom have been associated with Susquehannock for over 40 years.
 The Senior Staff members are educators in the off season and have many years of experience working with children.

-Please note that cabin counselors must be at least 18 years of age or have completed the equivalent of grade 12 of high school.
-Junior Counselors must be at least 17 years old or have completed grade 11 of high school.
+Junior Counselors must be at least 17 years old or have completed 11th grade of high school.